Thursday, August 21, 2025

 It is irrelevant and disturbing, at best, that the USA and Israel vehemently deny what is happening.
 Hitler called the Holocaust good.
 The angry, orwellian denunciation and its propaganda arm, deployed by both Trump (USA) and Netanyahu (Israel), aligns so well with previous genocidists that it can be adduced as a legitimate point against both of them.

-There are many smoke-and-mirror arguments meant to hide and deflect from what’s happening.
-One tactic to accuse anyone who calls out the horror as being “antisemitic.”
+There are many smoke-and-mirror arguments meant to hide and deflect from what is happening.
+One tactic is to accuse anyone who calls out the horror as being “antisemitic.”
 Given that the mass slaughter and torture is so obvious--and here let me mention the title of a book that went viral on the internet, “One day everyone will have always been against this”--such accusations are plainly vile and shamelessly bankrupt.

 It is vivid and necessary to underscore the horror in order to break through the common propensity to wear phlegmatic blinders; so, for emphasis: We are talking about children starved to death.
 Children shot to death.
 Children in Gaza buried alive under rubble.
 As well all the rest of the Gazans.